Moddable-OpenSource/moddable/documentation/network/ethernet.md

 The following example begins the process of connecting to Ethernet and traces to the console when the connection succeeds with an IP address being assigned to the Ethernet device.

-The `Net.get` method is documented in the **Net** section of the [networking documentation](./network.md).
-Note that there is a second argument passed into the `Net.get` function in this example: the string `"ethernet"`.
-This specifies that you want to get the IP address assigned to the ethernet adaptor.
+The `Net.get` method can be used to get the IP and MAC addresses of the Ethernet interface, as with Wi-Fi.
+An optional second argument to `Net.get` specifies which interface to query: `"ethernet"`, `"ap"`, or `"station"`.
+If no second argument is provided, `Net.get` defaults to the active network interface (for example, when the only network connection is Ethernet, the Ethernet interface is the default).

 ```js
 Ethernet.start();